 The majority of us install air conditioners to help us feel cool in our homes.
-But when you start to experience unpleasant odors coming from your cooling system, it’s more than just bothersome.
+But when you start to observe unpleasant odors coming from your cooling system, it’s more than just bothersome.
 It can greatly affect your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you have a different problem.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.

 What can I do?

 Analyze your filter.
 This is a usual culprit for air conditioner odors.
 If it’s been a long time since you’ve changed your air filter, try replacing it with a brand new one.
 We typically advise changing your filter every few months.
 But it’s also important to keep in mind other elements that would require you to replace it more often, such as pets in the home or if a family member has allergies or asthma.